Measuring the Hall effect in hysteretic materials: Discussion

 The CeCoGe$_3$ case illustrates the broader lesson for materials with glassy or coexisting magnetic domains with strong pinning.
 Such a scenario may happen when there is magnetic frustration, disorder, magnetic phase coexistence, or near first-order phase transitions.
 Here, we demonstrated the importance of reporting $M(H)$ and the longitudinal resistivity $\rho_{xx}(H)$ (Figure~\ref{CeMRxxRyx}) together with $\rho_{yx}^{odd}$ (Figure~\ref{CeCOHall}a).
 In measuring $\rho_{xx}(H)$ and $M(H)$ we were able to deduce the apparent \gls{AHE}-like signature registered in $\Delta R_m$ (Figure~\ref{CeCOHall}b,c) arises from asymmetric $\rho_{xx}(H)$.

-\subsection{Contact geometry}
+\subsection{Contact Geometry}

 The methods presented here only work for extracting the Hall effect, $\rho_{yx}^{odd}$.
-In materials with low enough symmetry as described in Section~\ref{Introduction}, $\rho_{yx}$ can have even-in-$B_z$ anisotropic magnetoresistive terms which are necessarily canceled by both the \gls{RMFR} and antisymmetrization techniques.
+In materials with low enough symmetry as described in Section~\ref{details}, $\rho_{yx}$ can have even-in-$B_z$ anisotropic magnetoresistive terms which are necessarily canceled by both the \gls{RMFR} and antisymmetrization techniques.
 Careful consideration of the contact geometry would be needed to extract the full resistivity tensor.

-When only the Hall effect, $\rho_{yx}^{odd}$, is desired, the Onsager-Casimir reciprocal relation \cite{onsager1931reciprocal,onsager1931reciprocal2,casimir1945onsager,akgoz1975space} $\rho_{yx}^{odd}(B_z) = -\rho_{xy}^{odd}(B_z)$, implies $\rho_{yx}^{odd}$ is independent of current direction, and therefore can be extracted with arbitrary contact placement, as long as $B_z$ is parallel to the face-normal of the $xy$-plane, and the voltage contacts are placed in such a way to pick up some transverse signal.
+When only the Hall effect, $\rho_{yx}^{odd}$, is desired, the Onsager--Casimir reciprocal relation \cite{onsager1931reciprocal,onsager1931reciprocal2,casimir1945onsager,akgoz1975space} $\rho_{yx}^{odd}(B_z) = -\rho_{xy}^{odd}(B_z)$, implies $\rho_{yx}^{odd}$ is independent of current direction, and therefore can be extracted with arbitrary contact placement, as long as $B_z$ is parallel to the face-normal of the $xy$-plane, and the voltage contacts are placed in such a way to pick up some transverse signal.

 The choice of whether to choose between, for example, a \gls{VdP} geometry or Hall bar geometry depends on how large the transverse voltage is relative to the longitudinal voltage.
-For reference of what these geometries can look like in practice, images of the contact geometries used for measurements on Co$_3$Sn$_2$S$_2$ are shown in Figure~\ref{geometry}.
+For reference of what these geometries can look like in practice, images of the contact geometries used for measurements on Co$_3$Sn$_2$S$_2$ are shown in Figure S4.
 If the transverse voltage is large, either geometry is equally valid, but a \gls{VdP} geometry has the advantage of being able to measure the anisotropic resistivity via the Montgomery method \cite{montgomery1971method,dos2011procedure} and the Hall effect with the same contacts.
 On the other hand, if the transverse voltage is small compared to the longitudinal voltage, a Hall bar geometry can be used to minimize the relative size of the longitudinal signal in the measured signal.
 This comes at the cost of having to put more contacts on to measure any resistivity anisotropies.

 Also, $\rho_{yx}^{odd}$ can be obtained by multiplying $R_{yx}^{odd}$ by the thickness of the crystal in either \gls{VdP} or Hall bar geometry.
-The assumptions are that the sample is uniform and ohmic with well-defined thickness.
+The assumptions are that the sample is uniform and ohmic with well-defined thickness and current path.